···

 Find the Gray Right Now

-If thinking in extremes is happening right now, these take under five minutes.
+If the polarizing is happening right now, these take under five minutes.